iconify/iconify-figma/README.md

 Search results feature:

+-   Search is now shown on all pages, making it easy to access at all times.
+-   If you are viewing filtered icon sets (such as filtered by category) or custom icon sets list (favorite, recent or any other list), you can search only icon sets in that list.
 -   Infinite scroll for icons, same as in icon set view.
 It is not typical slow infinite scroll, it is very fast and renders only icons that are visible.
 -   License information for each icon.